aiblocks/go/services/ticker/docs/API.md

 }
 ```
 ## Asset (Currency) Data
-Lists all the valid assets within the Stellar network.
-The provided fields are based on the [Currency Documentation of SEP-0001](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0001.md#currency-documentation) and the [Asset fields from Horizon](https://www.stellar.org/developers/horizon/reference/resources/asset.html).
+Lists all the valid assets within the AiBlocks network.
+The provided fields are based on the [Currency Documentation of SEP-0001](https://github.com/aiblocks/aiblocks-protocol/blob/master/ecosystem/sep-0001.md#currency-documentation) and the [Asset fields from Millennium](https://www.aiblocks.io/developers/millennium/reference/resources/asset.html).
 ### Response Fields

 * `generated_at`: UNIX timestamp of when data was generated
 * `generated_at_rfc3339 `: RFC 3339 formatted string of when data was generated
 * `code`: code of the asset
-* `issuer`: token issuer Stellar public key
+* `issuer`: token issuer AiBlocks public key
 * `type`: type of the asset (e.g. `native` or `credit_alphanum4`)
 * `num_accounts`: the number of accounts that: 1) trust this asset and 2) where if the asset has the auth_required flag then the account is authorized to hold the asset.
 * `auth_required`: an anchor must approve anyone who wants to hold its asset